igv-uw/data512-project/README.md

 | stops.txt      | stop_lat   | Latitude  | WGS84 latitude in decimal degrees                                           |
 | stops.txt      | stop_lon   | Longitude | WGS84 longitude in decimal degrees                                          |

+## Conclusion
+This analysis has shown that the response to the question Who is being left out by public transport? depends on what we understand by being left out.
+If we consider left out as having a high distance to the nearest bus stop, we see that the outskirts of the city, especially the east-side are the most underserved.
+If we know consider left out as having a low number of buses or routes passing through the nearest stops, then the only areas well-served are the ones near main roads.
+However, despite the differences in the results obtained by each metric, there is one group that is constantly shown as having the worse quality and accessibility: the outskirts of the city.
+Future public policies should focus on these areas.

 ## License
 This repository is licensed under [MIT License](LICENSE)